Best Tool For Cylinder Head Work

-For those unfamiliar with Foredom, they are a U.S. owned and operated company, and offer a complete line of industrial grade rotary tools, handpieces, and attachments.
+For motorcycle and automotive cylinder head work, my choice was a Foredom TX series.
+For those unfamiliar, Foredom is a U.S. owned and operated company, and offer a complete line of industrial-grade rotary tools, handpieces, and attachments.

-The TX motor is a separate, hanging unit, coupled to a speed control (either floor or bench mounted) and a 39" flex hose.
+The TX series has a separate, hanging motor, coupled to a speed control (floor or bench mounted) and a 39" flex hose.

-When in use, I'll hang the motor on a hook on my workbench shelf.
+When in use, I'll hang the motor on a hook on a workbench shelf.

 The speed control can be either bench or floor mounted.